-The principal activity of the Company is that of software consultancy.
+The principal activities of the company are that of software consultancy services.
 There has been no significant change in the nature of this activity during the financial year.

-The financial statements of the Company for the year ended 31 March, 2024 were authorized for issue by the Board of Directors on 09/05/2024.
+The financial statements of the Company for the year ended March 31, 2024 were authorized for issue by the Board of Directors on 11/05/2024.